-Our Essex County Criminal Defense Attorney Explains What You Need to Know
+Our Essex County Parole Violation Attorney Explains What You Need to Know

 If you have been placed on parole or probation following a criminal conviction in New Jersey, you have to meet certain requirements and abide by specific restrictions as a condition of your release.
 Probation and parole are typically used as reintroduction periods where a person who has been convicted of a crime and served a court-appointed sentence can re-enter society at a slower pace, while continuing to build on rehabilitation and reform.
 These temporary periods of monitoring and support are offered as ways to ensure that a person doesn’t fall back into bad habits (drugs, stealing, violence, etc.), and begins a new lifestyle free from crime.
 Whether you violated your parole or you just want a better understanding of the rules, talk to Scott Gorman: a top Essex County defense attorney.

 If you’re on probation, a judge sets your terms and conditions and he or she can make changes if necessary, including extending the probationary period, setting additional restrictions or requirements, or even re-sentencing you to the maximum sentence that you would have faced before your probation.
 If you are placed on parole, your situation is handled by the Parole Board and they will determine how to penalize any infractions or violations.
 Because probation is a strictly monitored period, a person is typically assigned a probation or parole officer to report on his or her behavior and adherence to the requirements that have been given.

 While parole and probation are used for different crimes and situations, there are some stipulations that stand across both programs, such as the use of illegal drugs or alcohol.
 Anyone caught in violation of these and other requirements may be subject to dismissal from the program, and sent back to jail, or to face new criminal charges.

 Violations of Parole or Probation in New Jersey